dheerajshenoy/IMGV/README.md

 ### Flatpak

+Install instruction for your distro can be found [here](https://flatpak.org/setup/)

 - hazzle free, no need to download any stupid dependencies, no BS, just straight to the point.
 - download the flatpak from the [releases](https://github.com/dheerajshenoy/imgv/releases) page.
 - **NOTE**: The user configuration and sessions in the case of imgv flatpak are stored at `~/.var/app/org.dheerajshenoy.imgv/config/`